nordic-institute/X-Road/doc/Manuals/ig-cs_x-road_6_central_server_installation_guide.md

 ```

 To turn backup encryption on, please change the `backup-encryption-enabled` property value to `true`.
+By default, backups are encrypted using central server's backup encryption key.
 Additional encryption keys can be imported in the `/etc/xroad/gpghome` keyring and key identifiers listed using the `backup-encryption-keyids` parameter.
-It is recommended to set up at least one additional key, otherwise the backups will be unusable in case central servers private key is lost.
-It is up to central servers administrator to check that keys used are sufficiently strong, there are no automatic checks.
+It is recommended to set up at least one additional key, otherwise the backups will be unusable in case central server's private key is lost.
+It is up to central server's administrator to check that keys used are sufficiently strong, there are no automatic checks.

 Warning.
 All keys listed in `backup-encryption-keyids` must be present in the gpg keyring or backup fails.